decipher3114/WSAUtils/README.md

 # ADB

-I am not the author of ADB.< /br>
+I am not the author of ADB.<br />
 ADB belongs to Google LLC.

 # Issues and Suggestions

-All suggestions are welcome.< /br>
+All suggestions are welcome.<br />
 I am a noob.
 So, this may conatin some bugs and issues.
 Please report them if you face any.

 **Thanks to All**